-We are currently booking sales for December 2017 and beyond.
+We are currently booking sales for Spring 2018 and beyond.

 Providing Professional and Courteous Service When You Need it the Most